borisno2/on-the-hill-drama-club/README.md

-# Emily Calder - School of Performing Arts

-Emily is a String and Theatre teacher in Bendigo, Victoria, Australia.
-Her Drama Club at [The Old Church on the Hill](https://www.theoldchurch.org.au) has grown to now have more students than her old faithful pen and paper can handle.
-Being both her husband and a developer on the [Keystone](https://www.keystonejs.com) project at [Thinkmill](https://www.thinkmill.com.au) I figured I could help make her life a little bit easier by streamlining the enrolment, communication, and billing, while at the same time exploring new tech and new ways of working with Keystone.
-So over Christmas 2022, I started putting together this Website which serves as both a marketing site and a student portal.
+# On the Hill Drama Club - Demo Site

+Welcome to the On the Hill Drama Club demo site!
+This project demonstrates how to build a modern web application using Next.js App Directory alongside KeystoneJS, showcasing best practices for both technologies.

+The site is inspired by a real-world use case: Emily, a passionate string and theatre teacher based in Bendigo, Victoria, Australia.
+Emily’s drama club at The Old Church on the Hill grew beyond what pen and paper could handle.
+To support her growing club, this platform was developed to streamline enrolments, communication, and billing, while also exploring cutting-edge tools and workflows.

+Developed by Josh Calder at [OpenSaasAU](https://opensaas.au) this demo now serves as both a technical showcase and an example of how KeystoneJS can power dynamic, content-driven sites with custom admin interfaces, and is the basis of my [YouTube how-to series](https://youtube.com/playlist?list=PL6uX-qEY8TlcvaG33aMLVp-ICm2TL0qcn&si=SP8W6wmn0wuhUTnf)

+Features
+• Next.js App Directory: Leverage the latest routing and server components.
+• KeystoneJS: Simplified content management and custom workflows.
+• Real-World Application: Focus on usability for small organizations or clubs.

 ## What it does (function)

 The project allows students and their parents/guardians to view the timetable, check fees, see class availability and enroll through the Student Portal/Dashboard.
 Once enrolled they click enroll in their dashboard, the enrolment is set to `Pending`, then Emily can confirm their enrolment by setting its status to `Enroled`.
 Once the status is set to `Enroled` a confirmation email is sent to the account owner with the time and start date pulled from the `Lesson` and `Term`.

-We use Xero for bookkeeping, we can generate invoices for the Term which creates them in Xero ready to send.

 ## Tech Stack